idnm/blog0/_posts/2021-09-30-Machine-learning-compilation-of-quantum-circuits----experiments.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>They only differ by the type of the two-qubit gate.
-The circuits that we are going to build seem to do equally well for any choice of two-qubit gate.
-I will mostly use <code>cz</code> gate because it is symmetric under the swap of qubits, but I will also occasinally bring up the <code>cx</code> gate to illustrate that it has the same performance.
-Angles $a_0$-$a_3$ are going to be optimized.
-Together with the circuits our <code>block</code> class can return a unitary corresponding to the cicuit.
-Of course we could have extracted the unitary from the circuit itself via <code>qiskit</code> API, but this would make the matrix representation incompatible with <code>JAX</code> which we will rely heavily for optimization.
+<p>Our <code>block</code> class can return a <code>qiskit</code> circuit and the correponding unitary matrix.
+Of course we could have extracted the unitary from the circuit itself via <code>qiskit</code> API, but this would make the matrix representation incompatible with <code>JAX</code> which will be our workhorse for optimization.
 So at this point we needed a bit of wheel reivention.
-Let us check that our implementation is consisten with <code>qiskit</code>:</p>
+Let's check that our implementation is consistent with <code>qiskit</code>:</p>

 </div>
 </div>